Home » EndoAware Workplace Accreditation Program

 The project is looking across all industries for:

-• Managers and/or supervisors
+• managers and/or supervisors

-• Senior leadership roles (e.g. directors, executive roles, etc.)
+• senior leadership roles (e.g. directors, executive roles, etc.)

-• Human Resources (HR) staff
+• human Resources (HR) staff

-• Other roles responsible for the management/supervision of employees/work units.
+• other roles responsible for the management/supervision of employees/work units.

 Western Sydney University logo